jijopu/articles/content/articles/2020/06/sample/_index.md

   alt="alt"
   link="link"
  >}}
 Tests conducted for each case is also a useful metric to compare each state.
 Inspecting the graph, it's evident that Andhra Pradesh stands above all as their tests per case curve show a positive linear curve.
 Higher values for tests per case indicates an improved condition as more tests are required to find a positive case.
 Karnataka comes up next when it comes to keeping the tests per case ratio healthy.
+In comparison, Maharashtra showcases poor advancements as evident from the steep downward slope the state registers.
+By the end of May, the state records a positive case in 7 tests which's by far the lowest.
+This steers us to a perception that testing policies of the state requires a bit of amendments.
 {{< rawhtml >}}
 <figure class="fullwidth">
                 <div id="518adbf7-43d7-4d33-92e8-8cd8668006f2" class="plotly-graph-div" style="height:600px; width:100%;"></div>